astronomer/docs/astro/executors.md

 ### Kubernetes worker autoscaling logic

 By default, each task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 256Mi of memory.
-These Pods run on a worker node in your Astro data plane.
+These Pods run on a worker node in your Astro Deployment.
 If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.

 ### Customize a task's Kubernetes Pod